royriojas/simpless/README.md

 # and generate out.1.5.3.min.css using structure modifications and a
 # revision value and set the browsers to use autoprefix to `last 1 version`
 simpless src/demo.less src/other-file.less -o dest/out.css -ma -r 1.5.3 -b 'last 1 version'

+# generate a file with a banner, both normal and minified.
+simpless -o demo/dest/demo.css demo/src/demo-with-fns.less --banner="/*! some license info for the generated file */" -ma

+# use some custom functions defined in an external module
+simpless -o demo/dest/demo.css demo/src/demo-with-fns.less -ma -u './path/to/custom-functions';
 ```

 ## [Changelog](./changelog.md)